yogat3ch/AlpacaforR/README.md

 <br>

-## Getting all assets available or specific assets
+## Getting All / Specific Assets Available
-To get all assets 💰 available or just a specific asset 🍎, we can use `get_assets()` and provide a stocks symbol to the ticker arguement for a specific asset.
-We do not need to specify account type with this function.
+To get all assets 💰 available or just a specific asset 🍎, you can use `get_assets()` and provide a stocks symbol to the ticker argument for a specific asset.
+You do not need to specify the account type with this function.
 See `?get_assets()` for more details or visit the [Assets API](https://docs.alpaca.markets/api-documentation/web-api/assets/) webpage to learn everything there is to know about the requests and responses for this API.

 ```r
 #Return ALL assets available on Alpaca